olleharstedt/escape-c/README.md

 * Structs
 * Variables
 * Functions
-* All arguments to functions are passed by reference (except int/float)?
+* All arguments to functions are passed by reference (except int/float)
 * Destructors?
 * Constructor?
 Everything needs a default value (Rust).
-* Exceptions?
-Result struct, new for each value (without generics/malloc)?
-* Null?
-* Mutability?
-* Optional arguments?
-Only with NULL?
-Needs flow-sensitive typing or option type (can't without malloc/GC)
-* Interfaces with structural typing?
-* Memory pools from static buffers = malloc BUT can't use without pointers

 Keep track on stack size with getrlimit?
 And fallback to malloc if too big?
 Runtime overhead.